 We began preparing for the LIBOR-to-SOFR transition more than two years ago.
 Under the guidance of the Federal Housing Finance Agency (FHFA), the team worked closely with Fannie Mae and FHFA to ensure an aligned approach in our transition to SOFR-based CRT issuances.

 We solicited input from CRT investors, broker/dealers and other key market participants.
 Based on their feedback, we released our CRT LIBOR Transition Playbook and FAQs in May 2020.
 The playbook set out a roadmap to a SOFR-indexed STACR issuance in the fourth quarter of this year.
 We met that deadline, selling our last LIBOR-indexed STACR notes in September and launching the first SOFR indexed notes, STACR 2020-DNA5, in October.
 The transition has been a success, and all new Freddie Mac STACR offerings are now tied to SOFR.

+We are honored to have been awarded two GlobalCapital US Securitization Awards in 2021—RMBS and CMBS Issuer of the Year.
+These awards recognize our hard work and resiliency in 2020 and Freddie Mac’s ongoing commitment to the credit risk transfer asset class.
 Beyond our plan for continued issuances in 2021, other considerations—regulatory or political—may play into the ongoing strength and success of our Single-Family CRT programs.
 Those are largely beyond our control.
 What we do control is the effectiveness of our risk management, our innovative approach to tailoring transactions to investor needs and market conditions and our ongoing commitment to leadership in this asset class.
 Those are the factors that continue to drive investor demand and (re)insurance participation, as well as substantially reduce risk to our company, U.S. taxpayers and the overall economy.